abbreviatedman/react-monorepo/01-intro-to-react/1c-jsx-and-components-lab/directions.md

 Let's create components for the Navbar, Header, Main content, and Footer areas.

-19. From the File Explorer in the left panel, **right-click** on the **/src/** folder inside your create-react-app project.
-Select **New File** and name the file `Navbar.js`.
+19. From the File Explorer in the left panel, **right-click** on the **/src/** folder inside your project.
+Select **New File** and name the file `Navbar.jsx`.

-20. Create another file in the same location and name it `Header.js`.
+20. Create another file in the same location and name it `Header.jsx`.

-21. Create another file in the same location and name it `Main.js`.
+21. Create another file in the same location and name it `Main.jsx`.

-22. Create another file in the same location and name it `Footer.js`.
+22. Create another file in the same location and name it `Footer.jsx`.

 ## Working on the Navbar

-23. Inside the **/src/Navbar.js** file, start by creating a functional component.
+23. Inside the **/src/Navbar.jsx** file, start by creating a functional component.
 Name the component `Navbar`.

 24. Fill the empty return statement with `<nav>`.
 Then add the Bootstrap class name `col-12` to `<nav>`.